scala-network/GUI-miner/README.md

 In the spirit of open source we'll be making it really simple to fork and brand the miner for your own coin.
 Some structural changes need to be made to simplify the process.
-Check back here soon for the forking guide.
+Subscribe to issue #3 to follow the progress on this guide.